thesephist/zone/README.md

 ## Todo's

+- [ ] Avoid sanitizing dangerous HTML tags if they're rendered inside code snippets.
+This may require is to restructure our sanitizer so we sanitize on render and not save.
 - [ ] Ability to see all created uris and notes as links under one page (`/all`), password-authenticated